Benefits Of A Transition Care Program From A Home Care Aide in Fairfax, VA

 Before your loved one is released from the hospital, it is up to you to secure a copy of the medical records covering what treatments were given and what you need to do in the near future.
 This information will make it far easier for you to create an effective transition care program for your loved one.
 The goal is to make it as easy and safe as possible for your loved one to make the transition from the hospital to home.

-As part of our transition care program, our caregivers arrive prepared to offer a wide selection of care services, including:
+As part of our transition care program, our team will arrive prepared to offer a wide selection of care services, including:

 - Homemaking services (decluttering, light house cleaning, laundry, dishes, meal planning & cooking, etc.)